Reverend Chester “Chet” Gawronski

 Assigned as follows:

-Summary of Allegations against Reverend Chester J. Gawronski:
+Summary of Sexual Abuse Allegations against Fr.
+Chester Gawronski:

-According to the grand jury report, in August 1986 the Diocese of Erie was notified that Father Chester Gawronski fondled and masturbated a 13 year old boy on multiple occasions from 1976 to 1977.
+Fr.
+Chester “Chet” Gawronski was ordained a priest in 1976, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in 2018, he was first named publicly as accused in the PA Grand Jury report.
+It noted in August 1986, the Diocese of Erie was notified that Fr.
+Gawronski fondled and masturbated a 13-year-old boy on multiple occasions from 1976 to 1977.

 When confronted with the allegations in February 1987, Gawronski himself provided the Diocese of Erie with a list of forty-one potential victims, many of whom he abused under the guise of “teaching them to check for cancer”: